Do you want to improve your time management skills?

 - Take your full vacation allotment for the year

-- Put an end to answering work emails on the weekend
+- End answering work emails during the weekend

 - Allow yourself to be bored on the weekend and just relax!